Ridgetown: Industry and small business

 Ridgetown has a thriving manufacturing industry, mainly serving the automotive market, which employ hundreds of local and area people.
 Martinrea, KSR International, Waltron Trailers, Trak Tool Machines, and Challenger Pallet are the larger plants.

 Tens of smaller service businesses thrive in the area, including many long-established and unique stores in the downtown area.

+Though no longer headquartered in Ridgetown, L.H Gray & Son was founded in Ridgetown in 1969.
+The following year, its brand Gray Ridge Eggs was created.